risingwavelabs/rfcs/rfcs/0014-dedicated-serving-cluster.md

 Additionally, this should be an **optional** feature.
 Some simple use cases, like dashboard, may not need to support such high concurrency.
 Besides, free tier RisingWave Cloud users are definitely not its target users.

+## Non-Goals

+The objective is to **isolate the resources** of streaming and batch instead of providing any new functional or performance features.
+Users pay more money and get a more stable streaming and batching performance, and that's all.

+1. **Columar store**.
+This design primarily focuses on serving instead of OLAP, so we will not discuss about anything about columnar format.
+The serving cluster can be used to run some short-time analytical queries as long as the resources are sufficient.
+2. **Row store in another distribution**.
+This design does nothing about range scan or any other requirements.
+Hash or range distribution is a forever debate and we should not continue it here.

 ## Design

 Decoupling barrier and checkpoint (reference: [Support barrier-checkpoint decoupling](https://singularity-data.quip.com/QLOaAegyeApR/Support-barrier-checkpoint-decoupling)) allows us to decouple the streaming barrier from the expensive checkpointing process, but also brings more complexity to us.